Welcome to Southern Association Youth Rodeo!

 My child is 64 lbs.
 Can he/she mutton bust?

 If your child is 65 lbs or less and is within the Tiny Tot or PeeWee age division, then, yes!
 He/She is welcome to ride.
-However, please note that if your child exceeds 65 lbs at ANY time during the season, he/she will not be allowed to ride.
-We will have weigh-in at every rodeo.
+However, please note that if your child exceeds 65 lbs at ANY time during the season, he/she will not be allowed to ride and will not be allowed to enter Mutton Busting in future rodeos.
+We will have weigh-in at every rodeo, but parents are responsible for knowing their child's weight before they register at each rodeo.
 Calf-riding is available for those children who are or may become (during the season) over 65 lbs.
 Points are not transferable from mutton busting to calves.
 Once a member moves to calves, he/she cannot move back down to mutton busting.

 Can we use a bull-rope in mutton busting?